Prabashi/banking-system/README.md

 ### Get Account Statements

-Assuming that we dont add intersts to previous months balance, system will do the following steps to figure out interest record for the monthly statement.
+Assuming that we don't add interests to previous months balance, system will do the following steps to figure out interest record for the monthly statement.

 - When the year and month is input by user, system will first check the total balance up until the begining of the input month